danhosteltemplate/reepay-examples/reepay-token-example/README.md

         data-locale="en"
     </script>
     ```
-    You can omit the language if you want it in Danish.
+    You can omit the language if you want to use the English default.

 2. You're done!
 If you're simply posting a regular form, the value should be picked up as `reepay-token`